JimCzuprynski/OracleLiveLabs/rag25/08-create-chatbot-application/create-chatbot-application.md

     ![Sign into APEX as ADMIN](images/apex-login.png)

-2. The APEX development environment opens.
+3. The APEX development environment opens.
 Select the *App Builder* option.

     ![Select App Builder](images/apex-app-builder.png)

-3. We'll now import our existing APEX application from a file.
+4. We'll now import our existing APEX application from a file.
 Click on the *Import* icon to start the process.

     ![Select Import](images/start-import.png)

-4. Next, click on the *Drag and Drop* icon to select a file.
-When the *Open file* dialog appears, select the *f301.sql* file from the local directory where you downloaded all scripts for this Live Lab.
+5. Next, click on the *Drag and Drop* icon to select a file.
+When the *Open file* dialog appears, select the *f100.sql* file from the local directory where you downloaded all scripts for this Live Lab.

     ![Select Import](images/pick-import-file.png)

-5. APEX confirms the *f301.sql* file is selected, so click the *Next* button.
+6. APEX confirms the *f100.sql* file is selected, so click the *Next* button.

     ![Select Import](images/import-file-selected.png)

-6. Change the *Install As Application* option as desired.
+7. Change the *Install As Application* option as desired.
 Here, we specify re-use of the original APEX application ID, but you could choose either option.

     ![Select Import](images/complete-file-import.png)

+8. Should any additional warnings appear, ignore them and just click the *Next* button to continue.

-7. After a few moments, APEX will confirm the app has been successfully installed.
+    After a few moments, APEX will confirm the app has been successfully installed.
 Click the *Edit Application* button to continue.

     ![Select Import](images/app-install-done.png)

-8. The *Edit Application* home page opens.
+9. The *Edit Application* home page opens.
 We'll be reviewing application attributes and code as well as running our imported application from this panel.

     ![Select Import](images/edit-app-home-page.png)